 Most Americans would be surprised to learn that one of every five Americans has a disability; one of ten so severe that they are unable to work.
-Many of those who are under age 65 live with or are cared for in some way by their parents, who as they age may also have their own health and financial problems.
+Caregiving often falls on family members.
+Many people with disabilities under age 65 live with or are cared for by their parents.
+These caregivers often face their own health and financial problems as they age and worry about who will care for their child with disabilities when they have died.

-The United States social support system does little for persons with disabilities, unlike many European nations.
-Medicare was established in 1965 providing a health care insurance program for persons over age 65 who were entitled to Social Security or Railroad retirement benefits as well as younger persons who have a disability and who have been receiving Social Security Disability benefit payments for two years, but except for some short term benefits for skilled care, Medicare did not - and still does not - provide any long-term care benefits.
-President Lyndon Johnson was a great politician but not a very good prognosticator when he said at the signing ceremony for the Medicare law he said:
+The United States social support system does little for people with disabilities, unlike many other nations.
+Medicare, established in 1965, provides a health care insurance program for persons over age 65 as well as younger persons who have a disability and who have been receiving Social Security Disability benefit payments for two years.
+However, except for good hospital benefits and some short-term benefits for skilled care, Medicare does not provide any long-term care benefits.